 Practice for the 2020 Season Begins July 25th!

 Registration for the 2020 Championship season is done directly with each of our Areas.
 Please click the link below to select an Area and register an athlete.
-Take advantage of possible early registration discounts and register today!

 The Junior Football League of Central Illinois